jwhitbeck/java-rdb-parser/README.md

 This library does the minimal amount of work to read entries (e.g. a new DB selector, or a key/value pair with an expiry) from an RDB file.
 In particular, it does not make any assumptions about string encodings or the types of objects to coerce Redis data into, thereby limiting itself to returning byte arrays or lists of byte arrays for keys and values.
-Furthermore, it performs lazy decoding of the packed encodings (ZipList, Hashmap as ZipList, Sorted Set as ZipList, and Intset) such that those are only decoded when needed.
+Furthermore, it performs lazy decoding of the packed encodings (ZipMap, ZipList, Hashmap as ZipList, Sorted Set as ZipList, and Intset) such that those are only decoded when needed.

-This library supports the RDB files created by redis 2.8 through 3.2.
-The ZipMap encoding, deprecated as of redis 2.6, is not currently supported.
-If you need it, please open a Github issue.
+RDB files created by all versions of Redis through 4.0.x are supported.

 To use this library, including the following dependency in your `pom.xml`.